cemergin/Trivia-Fighter-Web/README.md

 Computer games have become an integral part of our daily lives now.
 From big platform productions like God of War to addictive smartphone essentials like Farmville, there are millions of cool games to choose from.
 Unfortunately, I feel like it is still hard to find titles that can replicate the excitement and the amusement retro arcade games.

 I was looking for ideas to practise my [JAMStack](https://jamstack.org/) skills.
-That is why I decided to revitilize an [older project](https://github.com/cemergin/TRIVIA-FIGHTER-TURBO) where I tried paying homage to "the good old days" by creating an arcade style game application.
+That is why I decided to revitilize an [old project](https://github.com/cemergin/TRIVIA-FIGHTER-TURBO) where I tried paying homage to "the good old days" by creating a SMS-based arcade-style trivia game.

 ## Features & Architecture

 ### Tech Stack

-1. React
+- React
-1. Gatsby
+- Gatsby
-1. Netlify
+- Netlify
-1. Hasura
+- Hasura
+- GraphQL

 ## To-Do